veethree/POSTER/README.md

 ```lua
 poster = require("poster")
 ```
-Next you need to create a "poster object" like so:
+Next you need to create a "poster canvas" like so:
 ```lua
 canvas = poster.new()
 ```
-A "poster object" acts like a canvas.
+A "poster canvas" acts like a regular canvas.

 You can draw to it:
 ```lua